ocsf/ocsf-docs/Articles/Patching Core Using Extensions.md

 ```
 The key enabling feature is the omission of the `name` field.
 This indicates to the schema compilation process that no new class or object should be generated.

 The metaschema code above will add a new attribute `a1` directly into the existing `metadata` object when the schema server loads the extension `ocsf-extension` and compiles the schema.
-In this case, the caption and descriptions in the extension object will be ignored by the server but are useful for documentation purposes.
+In this case, the caption and description in the extension object will be ignored by the server but are useful for documentation purposes.

 I think you will agree this is a much simpler way to add attributes to an object in the core schema.
-When your extension is enabled, the server will add them to the core schema.  *There is no need to create a new class to add your attributes - they will be added directly into core.*
+When your extension is loaded and compiled, they will be added to the core schema.  *There is no need to create a new class to add your attributes - they will be added directly into core.*

 The same approach can be used to add attributes directly to a core event class.
 You would just extend the core class without declaring a new `name` and add the attributes from your extension dictionary.